HussainAther/philosophy/causality/emergence.md

 these equations characterize a deterministic dynamical system.
 However, at a lower-level description, the presence of master equations within the Hodgkin-Huxley system indicates a stochastic approach in terms of transition probabilities of Markov processes.

+A closer inspection of the Hodgkin-Huxley equations reveals that the dynamics of neuronal action potentials is actually contextually emergent over (at least) three levels of description.
+At the first and lowest level, ion channels must be treated as macro-molecular quantum objects that are governed by a many-particle Schrödinger equation.
+This Schrödinger equation describes a highly entangled state of electrons and atomic nuclei as a whole, which does not allow an interpretation in terms of molecular structures such as an ion channel with a pore that is either closed or open.
+The molecular structure of an ion channel is contextually emergent through the Born-Oppenheimer approximation separating electronic and nucleonic wave functions.
+After that separation, the electronic quantum dynamics becomes constrained to a (relatively) rigid nucleonic frame that now possesses a classical spatial structure.